 C 170 has, perhaps, more in common with its ancestor that with the succeeding two cantatas for solo alto.
 C 54 has only three movements, two arias separated by a recitative.
 But like 170 it has no introductory sinfonia and no concluding chorale.
 Both Cs 35 and 169 (chapters 23 and 28) have extended sinfonias, in each case arrangements of earlier works, and C 35 is the only one of the four to conclude with the conventional four-part chorale setting.
 Cs 35 and 169 are the largest in scale, each comprising seven movements.
 The essential compactness of C 170 is all the more apparent when one notices that it comes amongst a clutch of seven large compositions, all conceived in two parts.

-Perhaps the most significant point of originality in this work is Bach′s use of the organ as an obbligato instrument in two of the arias.
+Perhaps the most significant point that strikes the listener in this work is Bach′s use of the organ as an obbligato instrument in two of the arias.
 One of his many great contributions to musical development was the releasing of continuo instruments from their supporting roles and allowing them to emerge as soloists.
-The various uses of the piccolo cello in works of the second cycle testify to this, as do the less common, but equally significant appearances of the bassoon as an obbligato instrument, dating from the early C 155 (Vol1 chapter 37).
+The various uses of the piccolo cello in works of the second cycle testify to this, as do the less common, but equally significant appearances of the bassoon as an obbligato instrument, dating from the early C 155 (Vol 1 chapter 37).
 Bach released the harpsichord from its more modest duties by making it an equal partner in the secular sonatas for flute, violin and gamba and he also transformed it into a concerto soloist in works for one or more keyboards.
 The organ was well established as the principal instrument of the church but its role in choral music had generally been limited to that of the continuo.
 Bach had already made recent use of it as a soloist in the opening sinfonia and first chorus of C 146 (chapter 14) and here he takes matters a stage further.
 The organ now emerges fully, acting as an obbligato instrument in an aria as well as performing its continuo duties.
 It is not a matter of either/or—it is both.

 A glance at the top of this page will show that this cantata is symmetrically structured, two recitatives separating the three arias.
 The instrumentation is modest and of chamber proportions, strings (the first violins doubled by one oboe thus adding weight and colour), continuo and the aforementioned solo organ.